Understanding Patient Appointment Confirmations

 Our records show that a typical confirmation reply rate lies somewhere between 49% and 61%.
 If your appointment confirmation rate is significantly lower than the norm, here are some steps you can take to get more patients to confirm.
 Some healthcare providers may not need to follow all of them.
 However, if you have a serious no-show problem (like many pediatricians during the summer months), you may want to experiment with each one.

 1. Double-Check All Contact Information

 Patients change jobs, email addresses, and phone numbers regularly.
 They even change their last names.
 Be sure, when booking an appointment, to verify all contact information.
-This is the first step to being able to communicate with the patient to get that appointment confirmation before their next visit.
+This is the first step to being communicating with the patient to get that appointment confirmation before their next visit.